juhoinkinen/Annif-wiki/Achieving-good-results.md

 After getting these two to work you can move on to the ensembles, or try to get some of the other backends working. `omikuji` is highly recommended, as it tends to give excellent results with minimal (default) configuration. `fasttext` is another alternative to try, but a problem with fastText is that it has a lot of (hyper)parameters that need to be set just right to get good results.

 The `input_limit` is a common parameter of all Annif backends, which is simply the maximum number of characters of an input document that the backend uses in training, learning, and suggesting.
-It can be used to base the suggestions only on the beginning part of a document, which can be very advantageous for long documents that have an abstract and/or introduction.
+It can be used to base the suggestions only on the beginning part of a document, which can be very advantageous for long documents that have an abstract and/or introduction as those parts summarize the whole document.
 For example for [JYU theses](https://github.com/NatLibFi/Annif-corpora/tree/master/fulltext/jyu-theses#theses-from-university-of-jyv%C3%A4skyl%C3%A4) a good value for `input_limit` is 5000.

+You can also check how changing the `token_min_length` parameter of the [analyzer](https://github.com/NatLibFi/Annif/wiki/Analyzers) of your project affects results.
+By default the value of this parameter is three, but depending on language and documents it can be worthwhile to change it.
+For example, decreasing the `token_min_length` to two allows suggestions based on two letter words, such as "UK", which would be discarded by the analyzer when using the default value.

 # 5. Configure an ensemble